Tysabri (natalizumab) is a disease modifying drug (DMD) for very active relapsing remitting MS.

 You take Tysabri as an intravenous infusion (drip) once every four weeks to reduce the number and severity of relapses.
-It reduces the number of relapses by about two thirds (70%), compared to taking placebo.
+It reduces the number of relapses by about two thirds (70%).

 Common side effects include dizziness, nausea, urticaria (a skin rash) and shivering.

 Treatment with Tysabri may increase the risk of progressive multifocal leukoencephalopathy (PML), an uncommon brain infection that can lead to severe disability or even death.

 Tysabri is a disease modifying drug (DMD) for very active relapsing remitting MS. You have fewer relapses than you might have had with no treatment and any relapses you do have should be less severe.

 Tysabri is a highly effective (category 2.0) DMD; in clinical trials, people taking Tysabri had about 70% fewer relapses than people taking placebo.
 In clinical trials, MRI scans showed that people taking Tysabri had fewer, smaller or no new areas of active MS (lesions).
 Tysabri may also slow down the build-up of disability associated with MS.

 Tysabri can be prescribed if you have very active relapsing remitting MS, which is defined as two or more relapses in one year, with signs of increasing or new lesions between two consecutive MRI scans.